 I’m Nicola Humphreys.
-I’m a writer, but like most people who don’t have a private income, I have another job that pays the bills.
-Fortunately, I can do this job from my home office, so since March 2020, that’s where I’ve been, watching the world change forever.
-I can count on one hand how many times I’ve been to a shop (spoiler – a pharmacy and the post office) and I did develop quite the Amazon addiction at the beginning of the first lockdown.
-My biggest trip out was to get my AZ jab.
+I’m a short fiction writer and poet, but like most people who don’t have a private income, I have another job that pays the bills.
+Fortunately, I can do this job from my home office, and since March 2020, that’s where I’ve been, watching the world change forever.

 I work for a company (like a sausage factory) that makes widgets or gizmos or something equally as boring, with characters straight out of a Dr Seuss book, pretty much like a cross between the BBC Comedies ‘The Thick of It’ and ‘The Office’.
 Probably somewhere in the north of England, or the Midlands, depending on your point of view.
 Most

 weekends days, I stay in my pyjamas until noon all day, work, participate in online Zoom creative writing classes, make stuff or make stuff up.
-I listen to audiobooks or modern classical music, just chipping away at my 10,000 hours, in a gloriously sunny room of one’s own.
+I listen to audiobooks or modern classical music, honing my craft and chipping away at my 10,000 hours, in a gloriously sunny room of one’s own.
 I sometimes wonder where I’d be now if I’d had my own room sooner.
 I was only able to afford a MacBook Air because I saved up my dinner money and bus fares when Lockdown started.

 Few things make me as happy as writing does.
-Well, maybe chocolate and music.
+Well, maybe playing with a fat baby or music.
 Oh, and cashmere.
 I can spot a 100% cashmere jumper at 40 paces now.

-Once a month I (used to pre-Covid) go down to that London, eat real food, not wait around for public transport, to gaze at abstract expressionism, chuckle at installations, and wonder why I live in such a dull, lay-by of a town.
+Once a month I (used to pre-Covid) go down to that London, eat real food, be impressed by public transportation working how it should, to gaze at abstract expressionism, chuckle at installations, and wonder why I live in such a dull, lay-by of a town.
 Then I remember I don’t earn anything like enough to live near London.

 My recollection can’t be trusted.
 It’s full of glitches, time lags and nonsense.
 I can guarantee it absolutely won’t be the same version of events that you remember.
 How could it be?